Hammerspoon/hammerspoon/README.md

 - In-app upgrade
 - Way better API (the current one is just a quick port of Zephyros)
 - API docs (they're totally MIA)
-- Currently crashes (probably, haven't tried it) if you start it before creating `~/.phoenix.js`
 - Long term: Get [Beowulf](https://github.com/sdegutis/beowulf) up to par, and fork Phoenix to use that instead of JavaScript.

 #### License